xiaolong-y/xiaolong-y.github.io/README.md

 #### <span style="color:DarkBlue"  font-family:helvetica>Notes</span>

 Some notes for intermediate econometrics <a href="pdfs/interecon.pdf" target="_blank">here</a>.
 More on introductory real analysis and optimization theory are in the making.

+#### <span style="color:DarkBlue"  font-family:helvetica>A chat with me</span>

+I love communicating with people because I believe we all become wiser through talking with people of different backgrounds and experiences.
+If there is anything that you want to discuss (be it research, graduate school applications, or just life in general), I would encourage you to [sign up](https://calendar.google.com/calendar/u/0/selfsched?sstoken=UUZsZ01zWVROWTlafGRlZmF1bHR8YTczNGZmOWQ5MDQzM2I4ODI5NTdlNTQwMjc5MWQ2N2Y) for a 40 minute Sunday chat (9-940am JST; recurrent) with me.
+Alternatively, if you are around Tokyo and prefer meeting in person.
+I would also be happy to get a coffee with you.

 #### <span style="color:DarkBlue"  font-family:helvetica>Running</span>